 - Shuffle the sequence data.
 Seed the random generator.

-- Cryptographically secure random generator using secrets module.
+- Cryptographically secure random generator using a secrets module.
 Generate secure tokens, security keys, and URL

 - How to set the state of a random generator.